fwcd/advent-of-code-2023/README.md

 The programs are packaged with [Nix](https://nixos.org/), a functional package manager for Linux and macOS that focuses on reproducible builds.
 This makes it easy to build the programs, both locally and CI, without relying on system packages.

-To build one of the days, `cd` into the corresponding directory and `nix build` the package.
+To build one of the days, `cd` into the corresponding directory and `nix build` the flake.
 To run it, use `nix run . <path to input>`.
 For example:

 ```sh
 cd day04